Leo-ajc/martian-robots/README.md

 # Mars Robots Technical Tests

 Thank you for providing a interesting technical test.
-I understand that a technical test gives an opportunity to demonstrate that I can construct a object heiraky, encapulating discret behaviour within each object.
+I understand that a technical test gives an opportunity to demonstrate that I can construct a object hierarchy, encapsulating discrete behaviour within each object.
 I considered an approach like this

 ```
 class L; end; class R; end; class F; end; ...